2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. Enable standard apps to be installed from catalog easily after first apps have been installed
     1. ✅ Feature to tell new auto-installer what apps are already installed
     1. App-Auto-Installer UI to add-install apps later on
+1. CSP
+    1. CSP for inline code - eg using nonce
+    1. CSP for the Edit UI incl. custom extensions etc.

 Blazor CMS / cre8magic